-I wrote the following article for another group and I wanted to share it here.
+I wrote the following article for another group and wanted to share it here.

-I began wearing makeup when I was in my late teens and it wasn’t until I was in my early twenties that I went to my first professional makeup consultation.
-At this visit I picked up some tips on makeup application and cosmetics appropriate for my skin.
+I began wearing makeup in my late teens and it wasn’t until my early twenties that I went to my first professional makeup consultation.
+At this visit, I picked up some tips on makeup application and cosmetics appropriate for my skin.

 Fast forward 30+ years later I’m now legally blind, use a white cane, and I still wear makeup and dress stylishly.
-When I began losing my vision it was challenging using some of the cosmetics to which I was accustomed however I found ways to adapt and I want to share the 5 easy steps I use.
+When I began losing my eyesight doing makeup was challenging, however, I found ways to adapt and want to share 5 easy steps.

 Step 1 – In the first photo collage my face has been cleansed and I’m prepared to apply my concealer.
-I have dark circles under my eyes and the concealer while it doesn’t remove them it does help to minimize the appearance.
+The concealer helps to minimize the appearance of dark circles under my eyes.
 Since the skin under the eyes is very thin and fragile I gently pat on the concealer with my fingertips until it is evenly blended.

 Step 4 – I have small eyes and liner makes a huge difference in my appearance as it opens the eyes.
 I use a dark blue kohl eyeliner pencil to outline the eyes along the lash line.
 This is one of those adjustments I had to make because I was no longer able to use liquid eyeliner but with patience and a lot of practice I learned how to line my eyelid.
 After I apply my eyeliner I use black mascara only on my upper lashes as I haven’t been able to master putting it on the lower lashes without looking like a raccoon.

 Step 5 – The final step is applying lip color.
-In the final photo I am wearing a bright red lipstick that I picked up from Sally Beauty Supply although in the summer I tend towards lighter shades of nude, corals and pinks.
+In the final photo, I am wearing a bright red lipstick although in the summer I tend towards lighter shades of nude, corals and pinks.

-One final recommendation I like to make is operate on the KISS (Keep It So Simple) principle.
+One final recommendation is the KISS (Keep It So Simple) principle.
 Makeup, like art, is a form of self-expression and makeup application can be learned by anyone desiring to explore this art form.